Random walks in directed modular networks: Results

-In Figure \ref{f:3_com}(a) we show the communities efficiency for the case $n=3$ and $N=1500$ as a function of the average number of connections between communities 1 and 2, $\langle \kappa_{12} \rangle$.
-For each point in this figure, we created several networks using the proposed model.
-Through linear regression, we estimated the angular coefficient of the relation between activity and inward degree, which corresponds to the points of the figure.
-The dashed lines represent the value of $\xi_m$ expected by Equation \ref{eq:activity_n} for each community.
+Considering the model described in the previous section, in Figure \ref{f:3_com}(a) we show the communities efficiency for the case $n=3$ and $N=1500$ as a function of the average number of connections between communities 1 and 2, $\bar{x}_{12}$.
+For each point in this figure, we created 100 networks using the proposed model.
+Then, through linear regression, we estimated the angular coefficient of the relation between activity and inward degree of the nodes for each network.
+The dashed lines represent the value of $\xi_m$ expected by Equation \ref{eq:activity_n} for each community, found by diagonalization of the $3\times 3$ transition matrix ${\bf T}$ and using the \emph{a priori} parameters defining each community.
 It is clear that the homogeneous assumption works well and can correctly predict the communities efficiency.